Donate

 A Quote from Black Women’s Voice and Leadership is Pivotal to the Progress of this Democracy

 “...While the transformation we seek cannot be accomplished at the ballot box alone in November, voting is a muscle that must be exercised for the strength of the democracy and to reduce political harm.
-Since we won the right to vote, we have often had to vote for self preservation and the maintenance of the basic rights promised by this nation to our families and communities.
-At the polls, the socio-political and economic stakes are often so high that we cast our vote as an act of harm reduction and 2024 is no different.
-Read the rest here ” - Malika Redmond, CEO & CoFounder, Women Engaged
+Since we won the right to vote, we have often had to vote for self-preservation and the maintenance of the basic rights promised by this nation to our families and communities.
+At the polls, the socio-political and economic stakes are often so high that we cast our vote as an act of harm reduction, and 2024 is no different.
+Read the rest here” - Malika Redmond, CEO & Co-Founder, Women Engaged

-For press inqueries contact [email protected]. or 404.474.2900
+For press inquiries, contact [email protected] or call 404.474.2900.

 ABOUT WOMEN ENGAGED